 - Within the drop down, select USF Health Training

-- Click “USF Health Professional Integrity & Compliance – Required Training” to begin.
+- Click “USF Health Professional Integrity & Compliance – Required Training” to begin your certification.

 - You must complete the five modules: